privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

-consisting of the `publisher`, a map of from (origin, string) tuple to origin `ig pagg coordinators`, an optional `desired total size`, an optional boolean `debugging report locked out` defaults to false, an optional list of `interest group owners` to include each with an optional `desired size`, and the [HPKE] `public key` with its associated `key ID`.
+consisting of the `publisher`, a map of from (origin, string) tuple to origin `ig pagg coordinators`, an optional `desired total size`, an optional boolean `debugging report locked out` defaults to false, a map from origin to boolean `debugging report cooldown map`, an optional list of `interest group owners` to include each with an optional `desired size`, and the [HPKE] `public key` with its associated `key ID`.
 It returns an `encrypted request` and a `request context` tuple.

 1. Let `included_groups` be an empty map.
 1. If `desired total size` is not specified, but the list of `interest group owners`